ARM-software/acle/main/acle.md

 This example assumes the implementation preserves the Q flag on return from an inline function.

-## Availability of 32-bit SIMD intrinsics
+## SIMD intrinsics for 32-bit Operations

 ### Availability